-Graduation from an accredited college or university with a bachelor's degree is a prerequisite for admission to a graduate program.
-International students desiring admittance must have graduated with a bachelor's degree from a college or university approved and evaluated based on United States Department of Education guidelines.
+Graduation from an accredited college or university with a Bachelor's degree is a prerequisite for admission to a graduate program.
+International students desiring admittance must have graduated with a Bachelor's degree from a college or university approved and evaluated based on United States Department of Education guidelines.

 Certain prerequisite courses are necessary for the pursuit of many of the courses offered at the graduate level.
 Such prerequisites must have been completed before entrance into a specific course is permitted.
-In addition to the requirement of a bachelor's degree, admissions requirements for the student wishing to enroll in a graduate program are listed below:
+In addition to the requirement of a Bachelor's degree, admissions requirements for the student wishing to enroll in a graduate program are listed below:

 - 1. Provide official transcripts of all colleges or universities attended, both undergraduate and graduate. - 2.
 Provide completed admissions forms. - 3.
-All international students from non-English speaking countries who are entering must present a TOEFL score of not less than 550 (213 computer-based) or equivalent as evidence of their proficiency in reading, writing, and speaking the English language.
+All international students from non-English speaking countries who are entering must present a TOEFL score of not less than 550 (213 TOEFL computer-based), or 6.0 IELTS, or equivalent as evidence of their proficiency in reading, writing, and speaking the English language.